Boy George: Reunions

-On 27 January 2011, Boy George announced to the BBC that there would be a 30th anniversary Culture Club reunion tour sometime later in the year, and that they would be releasing a new album in 2012.
+On 27 January 2011, Boy George announced a 30th anniversary Culture Club reunion tour sometime later in the year, and a new album for 2012.
 Although the 2011 tour never took place, Culture Club did play two live concerts, in Dubai and Sydney, the latter being a New Year's Eve concert.
-On 20 May 2014, it was announced on Culture Club's official Facebook page the band were back together.
-A new picture of the four members was also posted, along with a list of 11 concert dates through the UK.
+In 2014, the band were back together, publishing a new picture of the four members was also posted, along with a list of 11 concert dates through the UK.
 Alison Moyet would be a special guest at the concerts.
 The band were scheduled to perform dates in America in 2014 before the UK tour in December.

 The band was scheduled to tour New Zealand in 2016.
 Tickets were sold for performances in Christchurch and Auckland.
 In November 2016, in a pre-tour interview on TVNZ, Boy George walked out after the interviewer asked him about his 2009 criminal conviction.
 The band then cancelled its Christchurch performance, saying it was due to changes in its international touring schedule.
 Later in November, the December performance in Auckland was also cancelled.